Mini Cooper S review – mpg and running costs

 That’s despite the car using a 2-litre engine rather than the 1.5 or 1.6 standard to the class, but it’s a good example of what Mazda would call ‘rightsizing’ – the 2-litre four-cylinder doesn’t have to work very hard to get the Mini body moving, and if you’re not using all the revs, all the time, this results in good real-world economy.

-In our experience, the Mini’s low-40s economy means a real-world range between fills of around 400 miles, so visits to the pumps are relatively rare.
-A CO2 figure of 139g/km is starting to look out of step in this day and age though, meaning a first-year bill of £210 and £145 a year thereafter.
+In our experience, the Mini’s mid-40s economy means a real-world range between fills of around 400 miles, so visits to the pumps are relatively rare.
+A CO2 figure of 139g/km is starting to look out of step in this day and age though.